How Does SSL Certificate Work?

 2) Identity validation, which verifies whether the business is legitimate or not.

-Server Browser Communication – Learn How SSL Certificate Works
+Server Browser Communication – Learn How Does SSL Certificate Work

 - The browser tries to connect that SSL encrypted website.